TwitchNovel/Novel/README.md

- Chapter 2: The foogets my WE NEED TO SAVE RICHTHOFEN! the NUMBERS MASON worsened 420 popoo white nagger. hello people stop
+ Chapter 2: The foogets my WE NEED TO SAVE RICHTHOFEN! the NUMBERS MASON worsened 420 popoo white nagger. hello people stop being